Responsions: University of Cambridge

 Brewer (1894) defines Little Go as:

 "The examination held in the Cambridge University in the second year of residence.
 Called also "the previous examination", because it precedes by a year the examination for a degree.
 In Oxford the corresponding examination is called The Smalls."

 However the 1996 edition of Brewer gives:

 "A nickname for the former Previous (Entrance) Examination for undergraduates at Cambridge, unless excused on account of successes at other examinations.
 It ceased to operate after 1961, owing to new regulations."

 Other sources also suggest that at some point the Little-Go came to refer to the entrance examination.

 Karl Pearson's obituary of Raphael Weldon (p.
 8) refers to Weldon "preparing (c.
 1877) for Little-Go and the London Preliminary Scientific.
 For the classical part of the former he seems to have worked by himself."
 Pearson also refers to 'Little-Go' in Cambridge in 1842 in his biography of Francis Galton.
 Taking the examination was called 'having a little go' and the counterpart of taking Part II examinations (final year) was 'having a great go'.
 Both are not now used.

-University of Dublin
+Trinity College Dublin

-The Final Freshman examination at the University of Dublin was also termed 'Little-go', which all students whether Honours or Pass had to pass till 1959 if they were to rise to Sophister standing.
+The Final Freshman examination at Trinity College Dublin was also termed 'Little-go', which all students whether Honours or Pass had to pass till 1959 if they were to rise to Sophister standing.
 The ordinary undergraduate course in Arts itself (along with the Little Go examination) was abolished in 1979.